tarwn/lessthandot-hugo/blogs/content/posts/2012-05-03-sql-azure-how-to-rebuild.md

 <pre>Tablename	Indexname	index_type_desc	avg_fragmentation_in_percent	page_count
 Test	        ix_Test_bla	CLUSTERED INDEX	0                               41</pre>

-And just like that all the fragmentation is gone…..good times
+And just like that all the fragmentation is gone.....good times

  [1]: /index.php/DataMgmt/DataDesign/a-couple-of-things-to